FindByColor/color-calibration-camera/README.md

 Color Calibration Camera
 ===

 > This is a very rough Proof of Concept.
-You can check it out by visiting the [test site](https://peter.build/fbc/ar/) and viewing the image below.
+You can check it out by visiting the [Test Site](https://peter.build/fbc/ar/) and viewing the image below.

 Calibration Card
 ---